 VolleyCountry posted an interview with former USA national team setter LLoy Ball a while back.
-In it, Ball shares his intention to coach professionally one day.
+In it, Ball shared his intention to coach professionally one day.
 The article title suggests he will be a combination of all his former coaches.
 Seeing that headline immediately made me think about my own comments from the Avoiding the “This is how I learned” trap post.

 I would have great energy and passion like Hugh McCutchen, I would be the most prepared coach like Doug Beal.
 I would manage players well like Alekno and I would demand 100% every moment like my father, Arnie Ball.